 Suspicious transactions shall be reported to FIU once they are identified and confirmed.
-The compliance department shall report suspicious transactions within three days of being confirmed that they are suspicious transactions.
+The compliance department shall report suspicious transactions as soon as possible within three days of being confirmed that they are suspicious transactions.
 Such reporting shall be done via goAML application.